 **‘settled’ status - have Indefinite Leave to Enter or Remain in the UK or Right of Abode

 When you apply to the University of Edinburgh we will attempt to calculate your tuition fee status based on the information you provide in your application about your nationality and country of domicile and you will be notified of your fee status immediately.

-You will receive notification of your fee status assessment in your EUCLID portal.
+You will receive notification of your fee status assessment in your account on the University's MyEd portal.
 Please take time to check this information.

 You can also complete a fee status questionnaire if you disagree with the initial fee status assessment.

 It is important that you complete an online fee status questionnaire as soon as possible after your application has been received and that you ensure you provide full information and supporting documentation to enable us to determine your fee status as quickly as possible.

 Your offer will be made on the basis of what we consider your fee status will be on the relevant date - this is 1 August if your programme of study starts in September.
 Therefore it is important that you query your fee status, if necessary, before you receive an offer.

 Undergraduate applicants should be aware of the following statement in the undergraduate terms and conditions: If the University makes an offer to an applicant, then the University later revises its assessment of the applicant’s fee status as at the relevant date, then the applicant’s UCAS application may be reassessed and the University’s offer may be withdrawn.